apache/yunikorn-site/docs/user_guide/workloads/run_spark.md

 under the License.
 -->

-## Deploy Spark job with Spark Operator and Helm
+## Run a Spark job with Spark Operator

 :::note
 Pre-requisites: